Ducati 916 (1994-1998) review and used buying guide

 Ducati's of this era require careful looking after.
 Service every 4000 miles, replace cam belts every 10,000 miles and check for base gasket oil leaks.
 The dry clutch is a weak spot too.

-We've got 3 Ducati 916 owners' reviews on the site, with an overall score of 4.7 stars out of 5.
-The negative comments are about costly ownership and maintenance, which you'd expect for a piece of exotica like this.
+Our Ducati 916 owners' reviews are very positive, as you'd expect from buyers of an automotive icon.
+The negative comments are about costly ownership and maintenance, which you'd also expect for a piece of exotica like this.

 Value vs rivalsNext up: Equipment